Emergency Dentist – Clute, TX

 If you have a toothache, we can take an X-ray to see if the pulp inside the tooth has been infected.
-If it has, we’ll need to remove it as soon as possible via root canal therapy.
-We’ll numb your mouth and use dental sedation as necessary to keep you comfortable; as a result, the treatment will be no more uncomfortable than getting a filling, and you can look forward to finally putting a stop to your tooth pain while keeping your natural smile fully intact.Learn More About Root Canal Treatment
+If it has, we’ll need to remove it as soon as possible via root canal treatment.
+We’ll numb your mouth and use dental sedation as necessary to keep you comfortable; as a result, the procedure should be no more uncomfortable than getting a filling, and you can look forward to finally putting a stop to your tooth pain while keeping your natural smile fully intact.Learn More About Root Canal Treatment

 Wisdom Tooth Extractions